chris-rutkowski/commingle_money/README.md

 A Flutter package for working with monetary values, open sourced from the [Commingle](https://commingle.app) app.
 It includes global currency definitions, widgets for displaying amounts, input controllers for smooth, user-friendly editing and other monetary utilities.

-## Check out Example app
+##  Explore the Example App

-Clone the repository and check out the Example app to interact with
+Clone the repository and run the included Example app to see the library in action.
+The interactive demos let you explore features, validate their usefulness, and inspect the underlying implementation.

 <img src="https://github.com/chris-rutkowski/commingle_money/raw/main/readme_assets/example_app.webp" width="830" height="434" title="MoneyLabel demo"/>

 ## 🏷️ Money Label

 <img src="https://github.com/chris-rutkowski/commingle_money/raw/main/readme_assets/money_label.gif" width="144" height="55" title="MoneyLabel demo"/>

 `MoneyLabel` is a rich and flexible widget for presenting `Money` values.
-It supports:

 - **Odometer-style animations** for amount changes
 - Configurable **decimal behavior** - e.g. round, show when needed…